WanWin04/Image_Stitching/README.md

 **"data" folder:**

-* Stores a small dataset including two subsets, train and test, which are extracted from 20% of the train set and 20% of the test set of UDIS-D.
+* Stores a small dataset including two subsets, train and test, which are extracted from 20% of the train set and 20% of the test set of UDIS-D. (update later)

 **"UDIS-D" Folder:**